A book entitled, Eve’s Bible: A Woman’s Guide to the Old Testament opens with the sentence,

 The woman Folly is loud; she is seductive and knows nothing.
 Prov 9:13

 There is a strange contrast and Hebrew parallelism at work here in Proverbs 8 and 9.
 Lady Wisdom sends out her young women to call from the highest places of the town while the woman folly herself takes a seat on the highest places of the town.
-The picture is one of two women making a call to the simple—to those who lack sense.
+The picture is that of two women making a call to the simple—to those who lack sense.
 One is loud and makes a big show of herself, the other does the opposite.
 One is duping people to steal and takes advantage of people’s simplicity (Prov.
 9:17), the other is actually trying to get people out of their simplicity to live and walk in insight (Prov.
 9:6).

 This is wisdom and folly.
 Perhaps two of the most important principles taught in the entire Bible and perhaps even the rest of the world’s religious literature.
 But it is only the Bible that teaches that we can learn about wisdom and folly through women.
 These same two feminine examples of wisdom and folly are still alive and well today, ready to teach us all something if we are ready to learn.
 An ever increasing number of women today are hell-bent on making themselves “heard”.
 It seems like they are everywhere because of the fact that they are deliberately trying to be seen and that they will be as loud it takes.
 The wise ones, you have to look for.
 But they are not hiding.
 They send out their own to inform the simple where they need to go to find true and real wisdom.

 With the theme carried on into the New Testament by Jesus (cf. Matt.
 22:2-3), an even bigger revelation is unveiled in the way that these two women represent two opposing worlds.
 Two cosmic kingdoms.
 Listen to the 19th Century Pulpit Commentary on this allegory: